 Riding to work is a great way to commute.
-The ABS Census includes one question regarding this: 3% rode to work in 2016.
+The ABS Census includes one question regarding this: 3% of Canberrans cycled to work in 2016 on the census day.

 The percentage of people using a particular mode of transport; the ACT has targets to achieve a mode share of 7% by walking, 7% by cycling and 16% by public transport of all journey to work trips by 2026.
 “Building an Integrated Transport Network: Active Travel (ACT Government, May 2015)